64J0/Fubernetes/README.md

 // Define the output path using relative path let outPath = "./prod/application.yml"

-// Create a record union with both OutPath and the Resources you want to generate let config: Configuration =
+// Create a record with both OutPath and the Resources you want to generate let config: Configuration =
     { OutPath = outPath
       Resources = resourceList }